-was a means to narass the petitioner and drown him in litigation.
-The petitioner will have to spend all his time travelling to courts across the country.
-He has already received grave threats, including death threats," the petition said.
-The court listed the case on March 15.
-The court dismisses fears of enhanced possibility for abuse of the law by political parties in power "The jurisdiction exercised nity and authority of the nity and authority of the House and its members as a collective body and, se-condly, if they were in the exercise of his rights to free speech, protest and free-dom from arrest, among others.
-A claim for immun-ity would not survive if it failed this two-fold test, the court said "The jurisdiction exercised by a competent court to prosecute a criminal of-fence and the authority of the House to take action for a breach of discipline in relation to the acceptance of a bribe by a member of the levislature exist in disthe legislature exist in dis-tinct spheres," Chief Justice Chandrachud laid down.
-The reference came in an appeal filed by JMM leader Sita Soren, who was accused of taking a bribe to the file of taking a bribe to court said.
-"An interpretation which enables an MP to claim immunity from pro-secution for an offence of vote for a particular candi-date in the Rajya Sabha date in the Rajya Sabha elections of 2012.
-Though she later denied culpability on the ground that she voted for the offi-cial nominee of her own party, the CBI had field a chargesheet in the case.
+Twofold test The shield of immunity or parliamentary privilege could be claimed in two circumstances.
+One, if the actions of a legislator were meant to enhance the dignity and authority of the House and its members as a collective body and, secondly, if they were in the exercise of his rights to free speech, protest and freedom from arrest, among others.
+A claim for immunity would not survive if it failed this two-fold test, the court said.
+"An interpretation which enables an MP to claim immunity from prosecution for an offence of bribery would place them above the law.
+This would be repugnant to the healthy functioning of parliamentary democracy and subversive of the rule of law," Chief Justice Chandrachud observed.
+Criminal courts and Houses of the legislature have parallel jurisdiction over allegations of bribery.
+One cannot negate the jurisdiction of the other.
+"The jurisdiction exercised by a competent court to prosecute a criminal offence and the authority of the House to take action for a breach of discipline in relation to the acceptance of a bribe by a member of the legislature exist in distinct spheres," Chief Justice Chandrachud laid down.
+The reference came in an appeal filed by JMM leader Sita Soren, who was accused of taking a bribe to vote for a particular candidate in the Rajya Sabha elections of 2012.
+Though she later denied culpability on the ground that she voted for the official nominee of her own party, the CBI had filed a chargesheet in the case.
 The Jharkhand High Court had refused to quash the chargesheet, following which she had moved the apex court.
-PM slams political 'dynasts', says the country's people are his 'family'
+Back with a bang